mikezotovdev/optimizer/README.md

    }
 };
 ```
+In Example 1 we have one `trigger` - it's may be single object or array of objects - `trigger`s.
+You really can push any element selectors to this array, but I recommended to use "good" selectors which returns few elements.
+In optimizer we'll add event listener to trigger elements, thats way it would be better to have few trigger elements.

-`dynamicTrigger` may be object or array of objects. `dynamicTrigger` used when you have elements which haven't compiled yet but will be available after optimizer compile `optimize-content`.
+`dynamicTrigger` may be object or array of objects as well. `dynamicTrigger` used when you have elements which haven't compiled yet but will be available after optimizer compile `optimize-content`.
 E.g., you have a modal window with close button and background shadowed div which will be compiled only after modal window inited and opened, in this case you have to use dynamicTrigger.
 Settings for `dynamicTrigger` is the same as for main settings for optimizer, so you may use `preventInterval` and other parameters.
 Most likely, you may create recursive constructions as:

 ```javascript
 $scope.optimizeSettings = {